 Based on that I asked my daughter about the other games I remembered, and she didn’t even know half of them.

 With summer on the way I decided that we were going to change that.
-It’s time to put the tablets down, get outside and bask in my nostalgia with my children.
+It’s time to put the tablets down, get outside and bask in my nostalgia with my children playing some old school games.
 Honestly, whether they like it or not.